Safely Working with Gas Discharge Lamps and

 Problems With High Intensity Discharge Lamps

-trivial like a photoelectric switch that is seeing the light from the lamp
+like a photoelectric switch that is seeing the light from the lamp reflected

 Sodium lamps sometimes "cycle" when they have aged greatly.
 The arc tube's

-the sodium vapor pressure becomes excessive, and the arc cannot be
+sodium vapor pressure becomes excessive, and the arc cannot be maintained.
+If a

-maintained.
-If a sodium lamp "cycles", the first suspect is an aging bulb
+sodium lamp "cycles", the first suspect is an aging bulb which should be

-Sodium lamp "cycling" used to be very common, but in recent years the lamp
+replaced.
+Sodium lamp "cycling" used to be very common, but in recent years the

-the bulbs should be the first test.
-If the problem remains with the fixture,
+bulbs should be the first test.
+If the problem remains with the fixture, then

-then its ballast or other circuitry is probably bad.
-Don't be tempted to
+its ballast or other circuitry is probably bad.
+Don't be tempted to swap bulbs

-swap bulbs between non-identical fixtures even if they fit unless the bulb
+between non-identical fixtures even if they fit unless the bulb types are the

-or broken.
-First, this is dangerous because the extremely hot arc tube can
+broken.
+First, this is dangerous because the extremely hot arc tube can quite

-quite literally explode with unfortunate consequences.
-In addition, the
+literally explode with unfortunate consequences.
+In addition, the mercury arc

-mercury arc produces substantial amounts of short wave UV which is extremely
+produces substantial amounts of short wave UV which is extremely hazardous to

-hazardous to anything living.
-The outer glass normally blocks most of
+anything living.
+The outer glass normally blocks most of this from escaping.

 Troubleshooting a Discharge Lamp Fixture